-Madden 21 Superstar KO: New game mode MUST return in next instalment
+Madden 21 Superstar KO: Why this new game mode should return

 EA’s new game mode sprang to life last August, but will it make the cut when the new game drops?